Axiom of choice: Weaker forms

-There are several weaker statements that are not equivalent to the axiom of choice, but are closely related.
+There are several weaker statements that are not equivalent to the axiom of choice but are closely related.
 One example is the axiom of dependent choice (DC).
 A still weaker example is the axiom of countable choice (ACω or CC), which states that a choice function exists for any countable set of nonempty sets.
 These axioms are sufficient for many proofs in elementary mathematical analysis, and are consistent with some principles, such as the Lebesgue measurability of all sets of reals, that are disprovable from the full axiom of choice.

 Given an ordinal parameter α ≥ ω+2 — for every set S with rank less than α, S is well-orderable.
 Given an ordinal parameter α ≥ 1 — for every set S with Hartogs number less than ωα, S is well-orderable.
 As the ordinal parameter is increased, these approximate the full axiom of choice more and more closely.

 Other choice axioms weaker than axiom of choice include the Boolean prime ideal theorem and the axiom of uniformization.
 The former is equivalent in ZF to Tarski's 1930 ultrafilter lemma: every filter is a subset of some ultrafilter.

 Results requiring AC (or weaker forms) but weaker than it

-One of the most interesting aspects of the axiom of choice is the large number of places in mathematics that it shows up.
+One of the most interesting aspects of the axiom of choice is the large number of places in mathematics where it shows up.
 Here are some statements that require the axiom of choice in the sense that they are not provable from ZF but are provable from ZFC (ZF plus AC).
 Equivalently, these statements are true in all models of ZFC but false in some models of ZF.